alejogtz/Peek_1/readme.md

 ### Installing Dependencies

-To create a standalone enviroment for Laravel you can use `Dockerimage` present in this project
+To create a standalone enviroment for Laravel you can use `Dockerfile` present in this project to build a php enviroment

 To create image run command
 ```bash